nllz/IRTF-HRPC/draft-guidelines.md

 --- abstract

-This document proposes guidelines for human rights considerations, similar to the work done on the guidelines for privacy considerations {{RFC6973}} and is an updated version of the guidelines for consideration in {{RFC8280}}.
+This document proposes guidelines for human rights considerations, similar to the work done on the guidelines for privacy considerations {{RFC6973}}.
+This is an updated version of the guidelines for human rights considerations in {{RFC8280}}.

 --- middle